- Purchase the complete Expat Arrivals Russia Guide (PDF)

 Living in Russia’s big cities, like Moscow or St Petersburg, is a curious and contradictory interplay of invisibility and exposure.
-At times one may feel like they have disappeared altogether as people in the streets seem to look through each other.
+At times expats may feel like they have disappeared altogether as people in the streets seem to look through each other.
 It’s important to realise that this kind of behaviour is a result of the fact that Russian people have a public mask that is different from their private selves.

 Expats shouldn’t be fooled into thinking that everybody in the country is rude and unfriendly.
-Once acquainted with someone, Russians are usually generous, warm and helpful, and may go out of their way to help.
+Once acquainted with someone, Russians are usually generous, warm and helpful, and will go out of their way to help.

 Drinking in Russia

 Drinking alcohol is a central part of Russian culture.
-Expats should be prepared when their local friends and coworkers invite them out for drinks.
+Expats should be prepared for this when their local friends and colleagues invite them out for drinks.
 This is an issue that generally impacts men more than women, but any expat should make an effort not to underestimate the dangers of over-drinking.

 Gift-giving in Russia

-It's normal practice in most businesses to buy vodka, whisky or brandy for men and a good wine or liqueur, or chocolates and flowers for women.
+It's normal practice in most businesses to buy vodka, whisky or brandy for men and a good wine, liqueur, or chocolates and flowers for women.
 If someone has done something helpful, it's usual to thank them with gifts that would be considered extravagant elsewhere.